mond1e/student-commute-survey/README.md

-# student-commute-survey
+# Difficulty of travelling to school now for student Commuters compared to Pre-Pandemic
-A data analysis project to identify the student’s opinion about the difficulty of travelling to school now compared to Pre-Pandemic times (For Public Commuters)
+The project is divided into five different weeks because it is a part of a five-week data analysis course that I took.